 When all is said and done, lots of people may experience chipped or broken teeth in their lifetime, but there are many means of having the damage repaired.
 A dentist can choose to adhere the broken tooth fragment back onto the original tooth, cover it with a dental crown or veneer, perform a root canal treatment, or use filling material to repair the portion of lost enamel.

 The critical point is not to ignore a cracked or broken tooth.
-It isn’t simply a matter of comfort or vanity: a cracked tooth can allow infections to enter the bloodstream via the damaged tooth, which can make their way to the heart, since oral health has an impact upon many of parts of the body.
-Therefore, addressing a broken tooth sooner than later can actually save your life.
+It isn’t simply a matter of comfort or vanity: a cracked tooth can allow infections to enter the bloodstream via the damaged tooth, which can make their way to the heart since oral health has an impact upon many parts of the body.
+Therefore, addressing a broken tooth sooner than later can save your life.